automata-network/multiprover-avs-operator-setup/holesky/README.md

 2024/05/10 08:50:27 [avsregistry.(*AvsRegistryChainWriter).DeregisterOperator:writer.go:325][INFO] succesfully deregistered operator with the AVS's registry coordinator txHash=0x71c0b4994d73422cb1362c197f81c666297f7aff9d091fb9a850db8206a1cdc7
 2024/05/10 08:50:27 [main.(*OprToolOptOut).FlaglyHandle:main.go:122][INFO] tx: 0x71c0b4994d73422cb1362c197f81c666297f7aff9d091fb9a850db8206a1cdc7, succ: true
 ```

+## Monitoring

+We recommend setting up monitoring so that you can detect if your operator node is running as expected.
+The guide for how to setup monitoring can be found [here](../monitoring/README.md).

 ## FAQ